timjbray/jekyll-now/_posts/2019-06-02-Measuring-software-delivery.md

 While the discussions specifically talked about product velocity, they were talking more broadly about the ability to deliver value to customers.

 Agile made the term [velocity](https://en.wikipedia.org/wiki/Velocity_(software_development)) popular.
 It's defined as **unit of work** over an **interval** (usually sprints).
-You can then track this and watch velocity increase, decrease or remain constant.

-The tricky part with velocity is defining unit of work - as it is usually a relative estimation, eg. story points.
-If estimations remain reasonably consistent over time, then velocity can be compared over time (they don't need to be accurate, just consistent).
+The tricky part with velocity is defining *unit of work* - as it is usually a relative estimation, eg. story points.
+If estimations remain consistent over time, then velocity can be compared over time (they don't need to be accurate, just consistent).
 Over a few sprints or months this can be accurate, but over longer periods the consistency declines.
 Estimates change as the team, projects, product and type of work change.

 ## The need for additional metrics

 Without quality metrics, it's all opinion.
 Usually it's the loudest voice or most senior opinion that reigns, not the truth.
 Something I've experienced many times when I wasn't tracking the right metrics.

-> But if velocity is flawed as a metric, what should we use to track software delivery?
+> But if velocity is flawed as a metric, what data can we use to track software delivery?

 All metrics can be flawed, so we want to combine multiple metrics across the full SDLC, hopefully creating a holistic picture.
 This should reduce bias and errors within individual metrics and give more reliable data to track software delivery over longer periods.

-- **Customer lens**: [NPS](https://en.wikipedia.org/wiki/Net_Promoter) or similar to measure customer satisfaction.
+- **Customer Satisfaction**: [NPS](https://en.wikipedia.org/wiki/Net_Promoter) or similar to measure customer satisfaction.
 No point efficiently delivering features that customers don't like.
 - **Engineering**: [Lead Time](https://en.wikipedia.org/wiki/Lead_time) - The elapsed time between identifying a feature and delivery of the feature.
 - **Quality**: Issues found in production are a great indication of quality and a sustainable engineering process.
 - **Production**: Mean time to resolve or repair ([MTTR](https://en.wikipedia.org/wiki/Mean_time_to_repair)) - how long it takes to address an issue.